spettigrew/save-this-job-chrome-ext/README.md

     *  REACT_APP_messagingSenderId - in the Firebase dashboard
     *  REACT_APP_stripe_API - this is your public Stripe API key, generated in the Stripe dashboard
     *  REACT_APP_backendURL - optional for your local development server
-    *  REACT_APP_clientid - this is the Stripe_connect clientID, generated in Stripe_connect settings
+    *  REACT_APP_clientId - this is the Stripe_connect clientID, generated in Stripe_connect settings
     *  REACT_APP_stripe_plan - this is the ID for a second Stripe subscription plan, generated under Stripe products

 # 5️⃣ Content Licenses